aqwozsky/libraryofcloud/README.md

 # What it is?

 It's the library of `cloud` named coding language.
+The imports in there.
+Also you can find the cloud coding language from [Cloud](https://github.com/aqwozsky/Cloud).
 ---------------
 # How to use?

-The imports in there.
-You can pull one by using `rain -pull --package` and you can find the cloud coding language from [Cloud](https://github.com/aqwozsky/Cloud).
+To pull packages.

+`rain -pull --package 'package_name'`